We are committed to providing fast, efficient, and affordable software solutions that set new standards in the software development industry.

 Inspecting the Damaged Computer

-When R-Studio starts, its Main panel appears.
-Looking at it, you may see the computer's hardware and estimate which data is damaged on the hard drive
+Looking at the panel, you may see the computer's hardware and estimate which data on the hard drive is damaged.

 Main panel